List of bibliographies on Canadian history

 The list of bibliographies on Canadian history is a stand alone list of bibliographies about the history of the Canada, intended as a quick reference.
-The bibliographies listed here are devoted only to general subjects in Canadian history, i.e. prime ministers, major wars, etc.
+The bibliographies listed here are devoted only to general subjects in Canadian history, i.e. prime ministers, major wars, etc. The following entries are mainly compiled in 2011 from the Canadiana : the national bibliography with arbitrary additions since then.